Little things that are asked regularly!

 The cost of having bricks delivered, is largely affected by the weight of the load (each pallet of 500 bricks is equivalent to 2 tonne).
-Our standard delivery rate is $75 p/hr… for anything.
-For local loads of 1 or 2 pallets, we recommend that a manual offload of bricks is financially more feasible that outsourcing the cartage to a brick truck, and if you have one able bodied person at your end to help us, we are happy to do just that.
-At a steady pace with good accessibility, we get through one pallet an hour with your help… and it’s a great workout!
+For local loads of 1 or 2 pallets, we recommend that a manual offload of bricks (done by you) is financially more feasible that outsourcing the cartage to a brick truck, or our crane truck, and if you have one able bodied person at your end to help you get through one pallet an hour… and it’s a great workout!

 The reality is, carting and handling bricks is cheaper if done by yourself!
 Please remember though that each pallet is approximately 2 tonne.
 We have a responsibility to make sure you leave here with a safe load… we will not overload your vehicle just to try and save you a few bucks and an extra hour.
+A pallet of bricks can only be carted with a one tonne capacity vehicle on a suitable tandem trailer.
 Please be sensible with your loads!

-Any loads bigger than 2 pallets we would obtain a quote from a local haulage company… and if you are requiring more than 4 pallets, we can look at having these delivered direct from our supplier.
+These days we are able to deliver on our crane truck, dependant on where you are, we will quote each delivery individually.
+If you are requiring more than 4 pallets, we can look at having these delivered direct from our supplier.